What Businesses and Users Need to Know About the New Yelp Page Pop-up Display

-Yelp, a dominant business listing and review-driven force in the local business directory in the USA, has been rolling out a new feature designed to refine the display of business listings.
+Yelp, a dominant business listing and review-driven force in the USA’s local business directory, has been rolling out a new feature designed to refine how business listings are displayed.

-While Yelp likely introduced this feature to enhance user experience and increase visitor click-through ratio, early observations, especially from desktop users, reveal several issues that are negatively impacting both user engagement and business visibility.
+While Yelp likely introduced this feature to enhance the user experience and increase visitor click-through rate, early observations, especially among desktop users, reveal several issues that are negatively affecting both user engagement and business visibility.

 1. Confusion Around User Intent